Edinburgh Expat Life Scotland Tips

 Avoid taxis.
 Yes, this one is obvious, but it bears repeating: Edinburgh taxis are seriously expensive — so, get yourself a comfy pair of walking shoes and learn to love Lothian Buses.

 Sign up with Taylor McKenzie.
 Want to make a bit of extra cash every once in a while?
 Taylor McKenzie is always looking for volunteers to participate in paid market research surveys and focus groups.
 You can’t rely on them for steady income by any means, but it’s a great (and easy) way to boost your income here and there.
-I was once paid £50 to participate in an hour-long focus group about TSB — not a bad way to make fifty bucks!
+I was once paid £50 to participate in an hour-long focus group about TSB — not a bad way to make 50 bucks.

 Do you have any tips for living in Edinburgh?
 Any other questions about moving to Scotland?
 Let me know in the comments!